JPvRiel/docker-rsyslog/README.md

 If user namespace re-mapping is done, as per [Isolate containers with a user namespace](https://docs.docker.com/engine/security/userns-remap/), then some of the bind mounts run by the test suite may have access errors.
 To fix this, inspect `grep dockremap /etc/sub{u,g}id` to understand the id range mappings.

 In a default `dockremap` scenario, the namespace is mapped to a subuid and subgid for the `dockremap` account.
-Using `setfacl`, assigne access to your own current user, and the chown the bind mount source dir with re-mapped docker root uid.
+Using `setfacl`, assign access to your own current user, and the chown the bind mount source dir with re-mapped docker root uid.
 E.g. for the test suit the `test` dir has to be owned by the remapped uid.

 This is a fairly complex process, so see the `docker-userns-remap-acls` script as an example to help with this.